Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Scripting & File Functions.md

 ```

 ### callOnScripts(funcName:String, ?args:Array\<Dynamic\> = null, ?ignoreStops = false, ?ignoreSelf:Bool = true, ?excludeScripts:Array\<String\> = null, ?excludeValues:Array\<Dynamic\> = null):Any
-Calls a global function from another script either from Lua or Haxe.
+Calls a given global function from currently running scripts either in Lua script or HScript.

-- `funcName` - The given function from either scripts to call from.
+- `funcName` - The said given function within different scripts to call from.
-- `args` - An optional parameter, The amount arguments to be passed on that function, if it even exists.
+- `args` - An optional parameter, the certain amount of arguments to passed within the function, if said arguments exists.
-- `ignoreStops` - An optional parameter, Whether to ignore returns from similar `Function_Stop` variables; Default value: `false`.
+- `ignoreStops` - An optional parameter, whether to ignore returns from disabling event callback variables; Default value: `false`.
-- `ignoreSelf` - An optional parameter, Whether it will ignore the calling the function within the script itself; Default value: `false`.
+- `ignoreSelf` - An optional parameter, whether to ignore the calling itself within the script that's in; Default value: `false`.
-- `excludeScripts` - An optional parameter, The specified exclusions of scripts to not call at.
+- `excludeScripts` - An optional parameter, exclusion of scripts to ignore the calling of a given function.
-- `excludeValues` - An optional parameter, The specified exclusions of multiple returned values from the function.
+- `excludeValues` - An optional parameter, the specified exclusions of multiple returned values from the function.

 Examples:
 > Calls a function from another Lua script that utilizes the formula of area of an ellipse.